jsinnovco/custom-multi-agent/README.md

 either by deleting the resource group in the Portal or running `azd down`.
 <br /><br />

+The way the application works is: when a user inputs a prompt in the UI to perform a task, the Planner Agent is invoked.
+This agent determines which agents to leverage and what steps to perform to complete the task.
+It does all this, autonomously, based on each agent definition and the task at hand.
+So it mimics human thinking in that it can make its own decisions.

+The Planner Agent also calls the Group Chat Manager which orchestrates multi-agent and human-agent collaborative conversations, coordinating the sequence of responses and managing interactions to simulate scenarios like meetings or debates.
+It acts as the coordination layer for chat interactions, ensuring that the flow of conversation among different agents, or between agents and a human user, is managed effectively to achieve a common goal.

+Below are the code changes you'd make if you would like to add a new agent of your own.

 ### Frontend code changes:
 1. In the file: ./src/frontend/src/models/homeInput.tsx, add a new blade for your new agent (Event Planner in our case):
     {